HassanSajjad-302/iso-papers/my-paper.md

 This may lead to build process termination.
 But build system can support both models, so the user has the option to fall back.

-3) In some cases, modifications to the configuration controlling the resource limitations for the processes might be needed as well.
+3) In some cases, modifications to the configuration controlling the resource limitations of the build process might be needed as well.

 4) While the administrator cannot diagnose a hung or long-running process from the process listing, the build system can detect it by registering thread IDs and timestamps before the "newCompile" and "resumeCompile" calls, and it can alert the user if the thread ID is not cleared soon.

 # Technical Specifications